Vittoriale Degli Italiani (Victory Shrine of the Italians)

 After poet and Italian ultra-nationalist Gabriele d’Annunzio was pushed from a window in a murder attempt, he formed his ideas and legacy into the eclectic estate Vittoriale Degli Italiani (The Shrine of Italian Victories).

-d’Annunzio also had two military craft installed on the grounds.
+D’Annunzio also had two military craft installed on the grounds.
 One, a naval cruiser that d’Annunzio served on during World War I, was placed on a hillside facing the Adriatic Sea, to always be on the lookout.
 The second was a small airplane which was used by the poet in a famous propaganda run over Vienna.

 Planned prior to his death, the vittoriale’s mausoleum was designed by the poet and sits at the highest point of the estate. d’Annunzio is interred there along with a number of people who worked closely with him.

 Today the Vittoriale Degli Italiani is open to visitors who can tour the lush grounds and awe-inspiring architecture.
 The amphitheater offers regular concerts and operas and the mansion is preserved as a museum to d’Annunzio’s legacy.
-Fascism has never looked so appealing.